OliverSpeir/portfolio/src/pages/blog/NextAuth-with-DRF.md

 }
 ``````

+3. This is all that is required for the endpoints to refuse access when in invalid token is not sent to them and accept when a valid token is sent
-3. The endpoints will now have `self.request.user` availble to them
+4. The endpoints will now have `self.request.user` availble to them

-## Related Resources and attribution
+## Resources

 - [Token Authentication](https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication)
 - [NextAuth Docs](https://next-auth.js.org/configuration/initialization)